BennyQBD/3DEngineCpp/README.md

 - If this fails for any reason, try using the Manual Build Instructions below.

 ###Windows###
-- Make sure CMake has been installed, and added to the system PATH.
+- Make sure CMake is both installed and added to the system PATH.
 - Run "Windows-GenVisualStudioProject.bat" If this fails for any reason, try using the Manual Build Instructions below.
 - Go to the build folder, and open 3DEngineCpp.sln with Visual Studio 2012 or newer (For older versions of Visual Studio, use manual build instructions)
 - Right click on the 3DEngineCpp project, and select "Set as start up project"